mapbox/tile-count/README.md

 Internal file format
 --------------------

-The `.bin` files contain a magic number for versioning and identification followed (currently) by a simple list of 128-bit records containing:
+The `.count` files contain a header for versioning and identification followed (currently) by a simple list of 128-bit records containing:

    * 64-bit location quadkey